Before hitting the woods this fall, make sure you have the correct license and are familiar with the most up-to-date regulations!

 Hunters must immediately tag harvested deer and report their harvest according to state guidelines to assist wildlife management efforts.

-Deer hunting opportunities in Indiana are available on a variety of public lands, including Wildlife Management Areas (WMAs), state forests, and certain state parks that permit hunting.
+Deer hunting opportunities in Indiana are available on a variety of public lands, including Fish & Wildlife Areas (FWAs), state forests, and certain state parks and other DNR properties that allow hunting.

 Hunters may also pursue deer on private lands with explicit permission from landowners.
 Securing permission is critical to avoid trespassing violations.

-The Indiana Department of Natural Resources provides detailed maps and tools to help hunters locate public hunting lands and WMAs throughout the state.
+The Indiana Department of Natural Resources provides detailed maps and tools to help hunters locate public hunting lands and FWAs throughout the state.

 Access the Indiana DNR’s public land hunting maps and resources online to plan your hunt effectively.

-Indiana’s WMAs offer managed habitats and regulated hunting opportunities.
-Many WMAs require special permits or have specific rules.
+Indiana’s FWAs offer managed habitats and regulated hunting opportunities.
+Many FWAs require special permits or have specific rules.

 Always obtain written permission from landowners before hunting on private property to ensure legal access.